 Try using a can of compressed air to blow air directly into your iPhone’s headphone jack.
 This may work even if you don’t see anything stuck inside.
 Compressed air can loosen debris enough to shake or blow it out completely.
 Be gentle: Don’t stick the hose into your iPhone’s headphone jack and start blowing.
 Start from the outside of your iPhone and work your way in.

 If you don’t have a can of compressed air, you can try blowing it out yourself, but I don’t particularly like that option because our breath contains moisture that can damage your iPhone’s internal circuitry.
 If you feel like you have nothing to lose, then, by all means, give it a try.

 - Using a cotton swab/bud: You can also use a cotton bud to clean the inside of your dirty earpiece.
 Do this by twisting the cotton end in

 - The speaker or sensor might have gotten loose due to a drop or a screen repair.
 This can cause the iPhone ear speaker to stop working.
 Attempt to apply light pressure to the case surrounding the speaker.
 This indicates a faulty connection and a hardware problem.
 If your problem is still unresolved, it is likely a software problem.

 - Soft reset + volume buttons combo: If any of the above doesn’t work for you, try the followings:

-6. As the last resort to any software-related issues that can cause you not to be able to hear your caller, do iTunes restore.
+6. As the last resort to any software-related issues that can cause you to be unable to hear your caller, do iTunes restore.

-- If every attempt to resolve this with a software fix fails, it simply means your earpiece receiver/speaker is damaged.
-It is time for you to take your phone to your local GSM engineer or better still, call your dealer if you are still under warranty repair.
+- If every attempt to resolve this with a software fix fails, your earpiece receiver/speaker is damaged.
+It is time for you to take your phone to your local GSM engineer or, better still, call your dealer if you are still under warranty repair.